 Then you never see them again.

-But what the scene goes to prove is that it doesn’t matter if you adopt or not, your kids can turn out to be horrifying either way.
+But what this scene goes to prove is that it doesn’t matter if you adopt or not, your kids can turn out horrifying either way.

 Lenny and Amanda’s adopted son turns out to be a handsome, bright boy, with a sophisticated sense of humour for a six year old.